By David Thomason Alexander for CoinWeek …..

 As the post-victory fever subsided, the Israel Government Coins and Medals Corp.
-(IGCMC) unwisely continued to expand its offerings and both the David Ben-Gurion and Israel Bonds coins encountered serious sales resistance followed by a increasingly swift subsidence of the whole Israel market which has never recovered to boom time levels.
+(IGCMC) unwisely continued to expand its offerings and both the David Ben-Gurion and Israel Bonds coins encountered serious sales resistance followed by an increasingly swift subsidence of the whole Israel market, which has never recovered to boom-time levels.

 The larger Far Eastern nations offer few ships on their circulating coins.
 The Republic of China established in 1911 by Dr. Sun Yat-sen (Sun Wen) spent decades attempting to extend its authority over the whole country in spite of opposition from regional warlords, communist insurrections and finally the invasion of Manchuria and coastal provinces by an expanding Japan.